Middle of the Mitt Miracle Field

 Said Director of Public Services Karen Murphy of the achievement: “Our organization has been overwhelmed by the incredible generosity of not only the Midland community, but the entire Great Lakes Bay Region and our friends and partners throughout the state.
 We are so grateful to the many businesses and individuals who have fallen in love with this project and pledged their support to making the Miracle Field a reality for children, adults, and families in our area.
 Thank you!”

 To date, we’ve received $1.25 million of the $1.6 million needed to construct the Miracle Field.
 We will continue to receive donations from the community to fill the remaining $350,000 fund balance.
 Donations can be made online via the Midland Area Community Foundation via the "Donate Now" button above or via cash or check at the Midland Area Community Foundation to the "Central Park Miracle Field Fund".

-At the April 2019 Parks and Recreation Commission Meeting, the Parks and Recreation Department announced plans for the creation of a Miracle Field in Central Park.
+At the April 2, 2019 Parks & Recreation Commission meeting, the City of Midland Parks and Recreation Department announced plans for the creation of a Miracle Field in the City’s Central Park.
 A Miracle Field is a fully accessible soft-surface baseball field for athletes of all ages with physical and cognitive disabilities.
 The field will be designed as a poured-rubber, barrier-free surface to provide a safe, fully-accessible place for children with physical or cognitive disabilities to play baseball.

-Construction of the field and parking lot areas is tentatively scheduled to begin in Spring 2020 with an estimated completion date in Fall 2020.
-A second phase of construction to include restrooms, concessions, a clubhouse, and park shelters will begin in Fall 2020 or Spring 2021 as funds are available.
+Construction of the field, parking lot areas, restrooms, concessions, and other amenities is scheduled to begin in April with an estimated completion date in Fall 2020.
 Total cost of the project is estimated at $1.6 million, including a $100,000 endowment fund for future maintenance needs.